devtox/blog-auto-python/_posts/2022-04-08-a-brief-introduction-to-pyqt.md

 intro_paragraph: PyQt is a Python binding of the Qt user interface library, using Qt's C++ API.
 It supports all major desktop platforms.
 ---
-PyQt provides the Python bindings for Qt, a powerful cross-platform application and UI framework.
-This allows you to write Python GUI applications that will run on Windows, Mac OS X, Linux/X11, and others with little or no change in the code.
+PyQt is a set of Python bindings for The Qt cross-platform GUI toolkit.
+These bindings allow Python programmers to create GUI applications that run on Windows, MacOS X and Linux.

+PyQt applications look and feel like native, but with all the power of the full Qt library available at their fingertips.

 **What can you do with PyQt?**